 This heading of compensation covers the pain and suffering you endure as a result of your injuries.
 When professionals value permanent injury compensation under this heading, they might use the Judicial College Guidelines (JCG) for help.

-The JCG is a document that contains a list of injuries and illnesses alongside guideline compensation amounts.
-You can find some examples of these below, but keep in mind that these aren’t fixed amounts and the first entry isn’t from the JCG.
+The JCG is a document that contains a list of injuries and illnesses alongside guideline compensation brackets.
+You can find some examples of these below, but keep in mind that these aren’t fixed or guaranteed amounts, so please use the table for guidance only.
+Notably, the first entry isn’t from the JCG.

 The second heading that you could receive is special damages.
 This kind of compensation covers the financial losses you experience as a result of your injuries, including the cost of: